When running a website, you may need to enable your visitors to upload a file. It can be a PDF, invoice, or any other custom file.

 This plugin is maybe the easier way to add a file upload option to your website.

-Unlike the other options above, this is a very minimal plugin that focusing mostly on the upload files option without any other bells and whistles.
+Unlike the other options above, this is a minimal plugin that focuses mainly on the upload files option without bells and whistles.

 You can embed the file upload field on any page, post, or widget using the